punknight16/raspby-projects/jekyll-blog/index.markdown

 ### Indirect Feedback

 On September 6, 2020, the post received 33 unique page views among my friends and a 90.91% bounce rate.
-This means that 3 people took the time to read the article.
+This means that Google Analytics received more than one event from 3 people.
 I attribute the low 33 unique page views number to not an interesting enough title.
-The high bounce rate I attribute to not providing a demo.
-Most people want to see the final product, not the steps required to make a product.
+The high bounce rate can be explained by the entire website being only a single page.
+Google analytics can only measure time between events, so a single view and then leaving is registered as a bounce.
+I can solve this by merely giving more places in the site to explore.

-To fix these problems, I'm going to:
+In response to the feedback given, I'm going to:

-[ ] change title: "Creating a Blog using Jekyll-S3-GoogleAnalytics on a Raspberry Pi [ ] add a demo video
+* [x] change title: "Creating a Blog using Jekyll-S3-GoogleAnalytics on a Raspberry Pi
+* [x] add a demo video
-[ ] create a homepage with an RSS activity feed
+* [ ] create a homepage with an RSS activity feed
-[ ] run aspell on every post
+* [x] run aspell on every post
-[ ] add a domain name to the site
+* [x] add a domain name to the site